Symptoms and causes of arrhythmia

 - smokers;

-- engaged in hard physical labor;
+- those engaged in heavy physical labor;

-- abusing cofin-containing drinks;
+- abusing caffeine-containing drinks;

-- uncontrolled taking medications;
+- uncontrollably taking medications;

 - having a hereditary predisposition.

-Types of arrhythmias
+Types of arrhythmia

-Pathology falls into the following categories:
+Pathology is divided into the following categories:

 - Arrhythmias that provoke malfunctions when an electrical impulse occurs - sinus-type tachycardia, atrial fibrillation, sinus-type bradycardia.